gobeyondidentity/developer-docs/README.md

 * **`docs-staging`** - protected branch

-  Docs for the upcoming `vNext` release.
+  Docs for a forward-version that includes features not yet included in the Beyond Identity stable version.
 When Secure Customer has a release, its `docs-staging` branch will be merged into `main`.
+Its content is published on https://customer-docs-git-docs-staging-beyondidentity.vercel.app/ for early validation purpose.

 * **`active-development`** - protected branch (currently used for front-end development)

-  Docs for a forward-version that includes features not yet included in the Beyond Identity stable version.
-Its content is published on https://developer-docs-git-active-development-beyondidentity.vercel.app/ for early validation purpose.
+  Its content is published on https://customer-docs-git-active-development-beyondidentity.vercel.app/ for early validation purpose.

 * You can have your own personal branch to work on content for a certain issue or feature.
 However, be sure to check and remove unused personal branches periodically for easy maintenance.
 Usually when your branch is merged, you can safely delete it.